flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 Furthermore, all these new functions worked alongside the Parallax effects, something that the VIP also took care of.

-I wonder what kind of games we would've seen if this console had lasted a little bit more, just enough so developers could get more confortable with this hardware.
+I wonder what kind of games we would've seen if this console had lasted a little bit more, just enough so developers could get more comfortable with this hardware.

 `r close_float_group(with_markdown = TRUE)`